thefalc/instabread-codelab-sample/README.md

 ### Understand the starter code

-Let’s take a look at the starter code structure that you’ll work with throughout the codelab.
-The project uses the Next.js framework, but even if you’ve never worked with this framework before, you should be able to complete the lab.
+Let's take a look at the starter code structure that you'll work with throughout the codelab.
+The project uses the Next.js framework, but even if you've never worked with this framework before, you should be able to complete the lab.

 Navigate to the [**/baseline**](/baseline) directory within the repository and view its content.
 It has the following elements: